rveen/ogdl/README.md

 Package ogdl is used to process [OGDL](http://ogdl.org), the Ordered Graph Data Language.

-OGDL is a simple textual format to write trees or graphs of text, where indentation and spaces define the structure.
+OGDL is a textual format to write trees or graphs of text, where indentation and spaces define the structure.
 Here is an example:

     network
       ip 192.168.1.100